California man who faked suicide to avoid child abuse charges found in Florida nearly 3 years later

 The suspect falsely identified himself as William Wallace Littlejohn.
 He had in his possession a U.S. passport and U.S. Navy ID card to back up this claim, officials said.

-Police contacted the Navy as well as U.S. Border Patrol and the FBI to verify his identity but the documents were found to be fakes.
+Police contacted the Navy as well as U.S. Border Patrol and the FBI to verify his identity but the documents were found to be fraudulent.
 Police positively identified the suspect as Manning using fingerprint analysis.

 According to the Chico Police Department, several search warrants were issued for Manning on Sept.
 3, 2015, after a victim age 12-14 accused him of sexually assaulting her in 2008 and 2009.